TashfeenAhmed12/Demand-Forecast-Time-Series/README.md

-# Demand-Forecast-for-the-Upcoming-LEC
+# Demand-Forecasting
-This repository contains the implementation of a demand forecast for the upcoming LEC (Local Event Company).
-The project focuses on analyzing historical sales data to predict future demand using time series forecasting models like ARIMA and Prophet.
+This repository contains the implementation of a demand forecast for the upcoming weeks.
+The project focuses on analyzing historical sales data to predict future demand using time series forecasting models ARIMA and Prophet.

 ## Data
 The dataset used in this project contains sales data with the following columns: